kazi-faas/kazi/README.md

 1. Docker
 2. pack CLI
 3. Node 16.3.x (some commands may not run smoothly in versions below 16)

+## Getting Started

+> TODO: A short guide that shows the concept so users can get started on the topic in under 10 minutes.

 ## CLI